HBGaya/HBGaya/README.md

 # Professional Summary & Background

-Hello my name is Hamza and I am a flutter developer with 5 years of experience, mostly developing and deploying intuitive and dynamic Android and IOS applications.
-I have done my graduation in computer science from a reputable Institute in Karachi, Pakistan and started my career in 2019 as a junior level PHP-Laravel developer but after a few months I switched to Flutter and did self-learning on it because of the curiosity I had for exploring the new technological stack.
+Hello my name is Hamza and I am a **flutter developer** with **5** years of experience, mostly developing and deploying intuitive and dynamic Android and IOS applications.
+I have done my graduation in computer science from a reputable Institute in Karachi, Pakistan and started my career in 2019 as a junior level **PHP-Laravel** developer but after a few months I switched to Flutter and did self-learning on it because of the curiosity I had for exploring the new technological stack.

-I have an exposure of working in both project-based and product-based organizations and up for more challenges especially would love 💗 to venture myself in Fintech industry.
+I have an exposure of working in both **project-based and product-based** organizations and up for more challenges especially would love 💗 to venture myself in Fintech industry.

-In my past working experience, Get-licensed was the first company where I thoroughly enjoyed working there.
+In my past working experience, **Get-licensed** was the first company where I thoroughly enjoyed working there.
 While working there I got to know about the agile practices and improved my coding standards and practices and got to explore myself much more in Flutter.

+# Hobbies & Interests

+Apart from the coding world or can say tech-geek world 😁.
+I like to travel, try out some new food and learning new languages.
+Following this hobby I have travelled to Italy 🇮🇹, Germany 🇩🇪, Switzerland 🇨🇭, Austria 🇦🇹, France 🇫🇷 and some parts of northern and southern regions of my country 🇵🇰 as well.

+Also I am learning German 🇩🇪 language to increase my language learning skills and to open a new door of endless opportunities.
+You can check my progress of learning German Language on Duolingo using the link below,[Duolingo](https://www.duolingo.com/profile/hamxxx?via=share_profile_link)